BITSS-OPA/opa-deworming/code/05_final_opa.md

 #### Indirect costs: additional years of education and its costs for government

 The indirect cost on the education system is calculated similarly to approach 1: the cost per student is multiplied by the increase in school attendance due to deworming.
 The cost of additional schooling is given by the product of the annual cost of schooling each child and the number of additional years children attend school as a result of deworming.
 This analysis assumes that pressure is added to educational institutions for a maximum of nine years, starting at year zero.
-The cost per student ($K$) is updated with new information on annual teacher salary (including benefits)[^9], $12055 (also adjusted for PPP), and the same average number of students per teacher (45).
+The cost per student ($K$) is updated with new information on annual teacher salary (including benefits)[^9], $12,055 (also adjusted for PPP), and the same average number of students per teacher (45).

-Hence, the cost of schooling each child for an additional year is now $267.88 (USD).
+Hence, the cost of schooling each child for an additional year is now $267.9 (USD).

 [^9]: Based on the upper tier of monthly teacher salaries reported by two Kenyan news sources: @nyanchama2018 and @oduor2017.
 Since compensation for teachers in rural villages where the treatment was administered is below the national average, we are overestimating the costs for a conservative analysis.
-The average number of students per teacher is 45, based on **[FIND SOURCE]**.
+The average number of students per teacher is 45.

 <details><summary>Show all the details</summary>